awsdocs/amazon-personalize-developer-guide/doc_source/filter-real-time.md

   For `IF` conditions:
   + Each expression can contain only one `IF` item\.
 If you remove an IF condition, the Expression builder removes any `AND` conditions following it\.
-  + You can use `IF` conditions only for the `CurrentUser`\.
+  + You can use `IF` conditions only for expressions that filter by the `CurrentUser`\.
-+  Choose the **Add expression** button to add an additional filter expression for more precise filtering, including filtering using Item and Interactions datasets\.
-The results of the first expression are passed to the added expression\.
++  Choose the **Add expression** button to add an additional filter expression for more precise filtering, including filtering using Items and Interactions datasets\.
+Each expression is first evaluated independently and the result is a union of the two results\.
 **Note**
 To create a filter that uses both Item and Interaction datasets, you *must* use multiple expressions\.

 #### Expression Builder Example<a name="expression-builder-example"></a>

-The following example shows how to build a filter that includes items in the `action` or `horror` genres with a `DOWNLOAD_COUNT` of more than `200`, but only if the current user's age is greater than `17`\.
+The following example shows how to build a filter that excludes items with a genre that you specify when you get recommendations \(note the $GENRES placeholder parameter\), and with a `DOWNLOAD_COUNT` of more than `200`, but only if the current user's age is greater than `17`\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/personalize/latest/dg/images/create-filter-expression-builder.png)